yutianwuldeo/GR6901/week2_how_to_run_python.md

 5. Run your cell with `Shift`+`Enter` and see that the results are printed below the cell.

-6. Saving your notebook and exiting.
+6. Save your notebook and exit.

    When you are done with your work, it is time to save and exit.